openstack/openstack-manuals/doc/config-reference/source/tables/ironic-ilo.rst

      - Description
    * - **[ilo]**
      -
+   * - ``ca_file`` = ``None``
+     - (String) CA certificate file to validate iLO.
    * - ``clean_priority_clear_secure_boot_keys`` = ``0``
      - (Integer) Priority for clear_secure_boot_keys clean step.
 This step is not enabled by default.
 It can be enabled to clear all secure boot keys enrolled with iLO.
    * - ``clean_priority_erase_devices`` = ``None``
-     - (Integer) Priority for erase devices clean step.
+     - (Integer) DEPRECATED: Priority for erase devices clean step.
 If unset, it defaults to 10.
 If set to 0, the step will be disabled and will not run during cleaning.
+This configuration option is duplicated by [deploy] erase_devices_priority, please use that instead.
    * - ``clean_priority_reset_bios_to_default`` = ``10``
      - (Integer) Priority for reset_bios_to_default clean step.
    * - ``clean_priority_reset_ilo`` = ``0``